-Last summer, we got our two year old to nap on an airplane on multiple occasions and I was so thankful!
+A few summers ago we got our two year old to nap on an airplane on multiple occasions and I was so thankful!
 We took a trip out west with my family, followed by a visit to Canada to see Jason’s family, and then she came with me as I trained to become a sleep consultant in Florida!

-That doesn’t mean that will forever be the case, but I do have some suggestions to help you prepare for flying with your babies and toddlers to help them sleep.
+That doesn’t mean that will forever be the case, but I do have some suggestions to help you prepare for flying with your babies and toddlers to help them sleep, including:

-Daily routines, including a nap and bedtime routine, are SO important for babies and kids.
+Daily routines, including a nap routine and bedtime routine, are SO important for babies and kids.
 Routines help kids not only know what to expect each day, but it also helps their bodies kick in and work from “muscle memory,” and this definitely came in handy when we took longer flights with our oldest a few years ago!

 I’m sure the rumble and natural white noise of the airplane helped, but it certainly wasn’t dark and she wasn’t in a familiar place…it was the timing of her daily nap, the routine she knows so well, and…her SONG!

 How Having a Sleep Song Helps